-Read and Play Music is an online course for learning to read and play music on the piano.
+Read and Play Music is a series of online courses for learning to read and play music on the piano.
 It seems most suitable for independent study, so potential students should be able to read and follow instructions on their own.
-However, students as young as third grade level should be able to complete the course with parental assistance.
+However, students as young as third grade level should be able to complete the courses with parental assistance.

 Lessons are delivered online.
 While you are allowed to print out the written portions of the lessons, it might make the most sense to read on a device connected to the internet.
 Lessons sometimes have links to videos that you should watch before continuing to read, audio files so students can hear how a line or lines of music should sound, audio files for a recorded musical piece such as “Ode to Joy,” or supplemental PDF files to download such as the Progress Sheet.
 The linked files can also be accessed directly from the page where you access all of the lessons, so if you do choose to print out the lesson pages, you can easily click on the supplemental files when you want to use them.
 Much of this depends upon where your keyboard is in relation to your computer or tablet, but you need to know that the student will often be playing music from written music within the lesson pages.

 Even though these are multi-media courses, they are titled like traditional piano courses: Book 1, Book 2, Book 3, and Book 4.
-However, only Book 1 is available thus far.
+However, only Book 1 and Book 2 are available thus far.
 My review focuses primarily on Book 1.

 The pacing and style of the course make it accessible for a broad age range, including adults.
 The progression is gradual which makes it very manageable for younger students as well as for older students with no knowledge of music theory.
 For example, students will be playing only on the white keys through the first three courses.
 The first course teaches students how to determine which notes in the music correlate with keys on the keyboard and how to play with accurate timing.
 Music theory is introduced gradually as well.